Web Hosting shopping guide: Features, prices, and more

 When you're choosing between Web Hosting from different companies, you want to make a good long-term choice.
 There's more to it than just comparing price, though, and it's not alway easy to tell exactly how different packages compare.

 This guide takes you through the ways Web Hosting features can be labelled, packaged, and priced.
-So if you're wondering whether there's a difference between shared hosting and cPanel hosting, or if 10GB of storage is enough, or whether SSL is important, you're in the right place.

 Web Hosting goes by a few different names